Manila Mint: Mintmarks

 In the beginning, the Manila mint produced its coins without a mintmark, but in 1925 it began using the "M" mintmark on all of its coins until its closure at the end of 1941 with the Japanese invasion.
-In 1936, to commemorate the Philippines becoming a Commonwealth and no longer a mere territory, Ambrosio Morales was commissioned to generate new coin designs for the commemorative Fifty Centavos and One Peso.
-The coins he designed featured Manuel L. Quezon as the Philippines' first Commonwealth President and General Murphy and U.S. President Franklin D. Roosevelt.
-A new design for the reverse based on the seal of the Commonwealth he designed was also introduced on those commemoratives, and featured on all Philippine coins minted from 1937 until 1946.
-When Philippine coinage production resumed in 1944, the One, Five, and Fifty Centavo pieces were again struck in San Francisco (complete with "S" mintmark), Five Centavo pieces were also struck in Philadelphia (no mintmark), and the Ten and Twenty Centavo pieces were struck in Denver, introducing the "D" mintmark to Philippine coinage.
-All of these coins featured the new Commonwealth reverse design.
-On July 4, 1946, the era of the Commonwealth ended as independence was granted to the Philippines as a sovereign nation.
+In 1936, to commemorate the Philippines' becoming a commonwealth and no longer a mere territory, Ambrosio Morales was commissioned to generate new designs for commemorative fifty-centavo and one-peso coins.
+The coins he designed featured Manuel L. Quezon as the Philippines' first commonwealth president, General Murphy, and U.S. President Franklin D. Roosevelt.
+A new design for the reverse, based on the seal of the commonwealth that Morales designed, was also introduced on those commemoratives and featured on all Philippine coins minted from 1937 until 1946.
+When Philippine coinage production resumed in 1944, the one-, five-, and fifty-centavo pieces were again struck in San Francisco (complete with "S" mintmark), five-centavo pieces were also struck in Philadelphia (no mintmark), and the ten- and twenty-centavo pieces were struck in Denver, introducing the "D" mintmark to Philippine coinage.
+All of these coins featured the new commonwealth reverse design.
+On July 4, 1946, the era of the commonwealth ended as independence was granted to the Philippines as a sovereign nation.